-Required Criteria (California Education Code Section 313[d]) LEA Criteria Annual English Language Proficiency Assessment English Language Proficiency Assessment for California (ELPAC) or ELPAC Alternative Overall Score of 4 Teacher Evaluation (Teacher' refers to the classroom teacher and/or other certificated staff with responsibility for teaching or placement decisions.)
-Parental Opinion and Consultation Parental consultation (written or verbal) Performance in Basic Skills Gr.
+Required Criteria (California Education Code Section 313[f]) LEA Criteria Annual English Language Proficiency Assessment English Language Proficiency Assessment for California (ELPAC) or ELPAC Alternative Overall Score of 4 Teacher Evaluation ('Teacher' refers to the classroom teacher and/or other certificated staff with responsibility for teaching or placement decisions.)
+Mark or grade of 3 or C in English Language Arts for Reading on the most recent Student Achievement Report (SAR) Parental Opinion and Consultation Parental consultation (written or verbal) Performance in Basic Skills Students with IEPs who do not meet the LEA Criteria must have an IEP meeting to determine if Basic Skills is met.
+Gr.
 K: Foundational Assessment 70% or above on ESGI Gr.
-1-8: Grade Level Lexile At or Above on i-Ready
+1-8: Grade Reading near Grade Level or Above on i-Ready